 Section 504 of the Rehabilitation Act of 1973

-Section 504 helps children with disabilities to access school services by requiring schools to provide accommodations and modifications.
+Section 504 helps children with disabilities access school services by requiring schools to provide accommodations and modifications.
 But, unlike IDEA, it does not provide for an individualized education program.
-Even if a child does not qualify for special education services under the IDEA, he or she may be allowed special accommodations with this law.
-For example, a child who must use a wheelchair, but does not require special education services, would be protected by Section 504.
+Even if a child does not qualify for special education services under the IDEA, he or she may qualify for special accommodations under this law.
+For example, a child who must use a wheelchair but does not require special education services could receive accommodations under Section 504.

 The regulations implementing Section 504 in the context of educational institutions appear at 34 C.F.R.
 Part 104.
 This comprehensive list of more than 40 common questions and answers about Section 504 and the education of children with disabilities further explain how this legislation protects your child’s rights.

-The federal government’s anti-bullying website defines bullying as “unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.”
+The federal government’s anti-bullying website defines bullying as unwanted, aggressive behavior among youth that involves a real or perceived power imbalance and is repeated multiple times or is likely to repeat.
 Making threats, spreading rumors, physically or verbally attacking someone, and deliberately excluding another person from a group all constitute bullying.
 In recent years, bullying has become the subject of increased media attention, particularly as technology and social media websites have given rise to “cyberbullying,” occasionally with tragic consequences.

-As of April 2012, every state in the nation, with the exception of Montana, had passed anti-bullying legislation.
-Using an interactive map at the StopBullying website, you can research your own state’s laws and policies and find out more about the 11 key components of state anti-bullying legislation, including specification of prohibited conduct, development and implementation of local education agency policies, and training and preventive education.
+Every state in the nation addresses anti-bullying.
+Using an interactive map at the StopBullying website, you can research your own state’s laws and policies and find out more about the 13 key components of state anti-bullying legislation, including specification of prohibited conduct, development and implementation of local education agency policies, and training and preventive education.

 The website also includes guidance prepared especially for kids, including “Facts about Bullying,” “What You Can Do,” and more than a dozen “webisodes” (cartoons that portray bullying situations and show kids how to address bullying) with accompanying quizzes.